19forever/joe-jackson-tickets-v3/ROADMAP.md

 - Q: get rid of Ticket button with it´s number (all buttons showe up when admin mode)
 - Q: is searching by cities (countries) necessary? what other search shortcuts would be useful?
 - Q: when rafactoring? see ReEFACTOR_PLAN.MD (Vite)
+-
+- DONE: Tickets and Passes available for public (initial release)
 - NEW FEATURE - DONE: check setlist.fm for existing setlist and fill-in URL and songs
 - NEW FEATURE - DONE: light mode / dark mode
 - DONE: Get rid of watermarking if ticket_form.html